Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 TBD

-# Audio Preservation Master File Specifications
+# Audio Preservation Master Productions and File Specifications

 The Audio Preservation Master File is the highest-level digital derivative of an archive original recording.
 It is produced to represent a complete and unmodified copy of the archive original recording's signal, and so is produced free of signal processing, editing, equalization, level adjustment, and sonic restoration.